 When Do You Need a Single Bevel Miter Saw?

-- Less complicated and, therefore, easier to master.
+- Less complicated to use

 - Lighter and easier to transport